 Fill soils were not encountered on the site.
+Some piled up fill sands are present.
 Fill soils may be encountered during construction.

-The natural soils are sands.
+The natural soils are sands with some clay layers down deeper.
 These upper natural soils are moderately compressible.
 The soil has a medium strength.
 The soil has a low expansion potential with an expansion index of 0.
 The densities are greater with depth.